billylkc/blog/content/posts/static-site-crawling-with-goq.md

 ## Other Demo {#other-demo}

 The following demos are strictly for illustration purposes.
-Do check the `robots.txt` file of each site and crawl reponsibly.
+Do check the `robots.txt` file of each site and crawl responsibly.

 ### a) Wikipedia {#a-wikipedia}